Using Options for Custom Yield Generation

 Case Study: Generating $150,000 in Extra Yield

-A Florida-based entrepreneur with a $5M concentrated stock position wanted additional income without divesting core holdings.
-By systematically writing monthly covered calls (2% out-of-the-money), they collected roughly $12,500 per month.
-Over a year, premiums totaled $150,000—boosting yield by 3% annually without increasing core market risk.
+A Florida entrepreneur with $5M in a concentrated stock position sought more income but didn’t want to sell.
+By writing 2% out-of-the-money covered calls each month, they collected roughly $12,500 per month, or $150,000 a year—boosting portfolio yield by 3% without added risk.

 Actionable Tips for Precision Yield Planning

-- Set Realistic Strike Prices: Use 5–10% out-of-the-money strikes to balance premium income and capital appreciation potential.
+- Set Smart Strike Prices: Choose strikes 5–10% above current prices to balance premium income and growth potential.

-- Monitor Volatility: Higher implied volatility inflates premiums but also increases risk.
-Use the CBOE Volatility Index (VIX) as a guide.
+- Monitor Volatility: Higher volatility means higher premiums but also greater risk.
+Use VIX as a guide for your strategy.

 Risks & Considerations